-3. MULTI-BIT ROUTING ARCHITECTURE
+III.
+MULTIBIT ROUTING ARCHITECTURE

-In order to accommodate irregularity, the multi-bit routing architecture contains both bus-based and bit-based connections.
-The overall structure of the architecture is shown in Figure 6, which consists of a two-dimensional array of multi-bit logic blocks interconnected by horizontal and vertical routing channels.
-Each logic block contains M logic clusters, which is constructed out of a series of Basic Logic Elements (BLEs); and each BLE consists of a Look-Up Table (LUT) and a flip-flop.
-(Note that the exact structures of the BLEs and the logic clusters are defined in detail in [13] [27].)
-Each routing channel contains two types of routing tracks - the bus-based tracks (grouped into M-bit wide routing buses), which only use bus-based connections, and the bit-based tracks, which always use bit-based connections.
+In order to accommodate irregularity, the multibit routing architecture contains both bus-based and bit-based connections.
+The overall structure of the architecture is shown in Fig. 7, which consists of a two-dimensional (2-D) array of multibit logic blocks interconnected by horizontal and vertical routing channels.
+Each logic block contains M logic clusters, which is constructed out of a series of basic logic elements (BLEs).
+Each BLE consists of a lookup table (LUT) and a flip-flop.
+(Note that the exact structures of the BLEs and the logic clusters are defined in detail in [13] and [28].)
+Each routing channel contains two types of routing tracks-the bus-based tracks (grouped into M-bit wide routing buses), which only use bus-based connections, and the bit-based tracks, which always use bit-based connections.